 Musicians like the Grateful Dead were the heart of the Summer of Love.
 The group's original members—Jerry Garcia, Phil Lesh, Bob Weir, Bill Kreutzmann, and Ron "Pigpen" McKernan—lived in the purple Victorian house located at 710 Ashbury St. from 1966 until 1968.
 Originally a boarding house, the rooms mysteriously began to open up just when the band needed to vacate their residence north of the Golden Gate, and they ultimately took over the entire building.
 Mere blocks from the Haight-Ashbury junction, the house was the site for many shenanigans, including an infamous 1967 drug bust.
 The Dead house gained icon status from this as well as photos of the group taken on its front stoop, which were circulated widely.
 Although it is home to someone else now, visitors can still pose for photos outside the front gate at the Grateful Dead house and see Deadhead art on the sidewalk outside.

 McLaren Park is about 20 minutes south of Haight-Ashbury, but the drive is worth it because of the close connection to Jerry Garcia.
 That's because it's next to the Excelsior District, where he grew up.
 In the middle of this park is the Jerry Garcia Amphitheatre, which is a Greek-style outdoor concert venue.
 It's also the site of Jerry Day, which takes place every August.
-The next Jerry Day will be hosted in August, 2019, and will feature the usual performances by tribute bands whose music would make Jerry proud.
+Jerry Day features performances by tribute bands whose music would make Jerry proud.